KauzClay/docs-tap/cartographer-conventions/about.hbs.md

 applying conventions to pods.
 It applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.

-The service is composed of two components:
+The service has two components:

-- **convention controller:**
+- **The convention controller:**

-  The convention service's convention controller provides the metadata to the convention server and executes the updates to a [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) in accordance with convention server's requests.
+  The convention controller provides the metadata to the convention server and runs the updates to a [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) in accordance with convention server's requests.

-- **convention server:**
+- **The convention server:**

   The convention server receives and evaluates metadata associated with a workload and requests updates to the